 |Retail and Wholesale||Less than 3%||3.3%|

 In November 2014, the Chinese government linked the Shanghai exchange with the Hong Kong exchange through the Shanghai-Hong Kong Connect program.
 Chinese citizens are allowed to trade up to $1.7 billion a day.
 The Connect program allows foreign investors to buy shares of Chinese companies.
 Prior to the program, only Chinese citizens and a few foreign fund managers could trade mainland China stocks.
 It also encourages Chinese savers to buy stocks and earn higher returns.

 It is part of President Xi Jinping's economic reform plan to help heavily indebted state-owned companies.
 Higher share prices allow them to raise cash in the stock market.

 Many companies are now listed on both the Shenzhen and Hong Kong exchanges.
 Stock prices are often 25 percent cheaper on the Hong Kong exchange than the Shenzhen.
 That attracts mainland investors.

 China Stock Indexes

 The Shanghai Stock Exchange Composite Index tracks the Shanghai exchange.
 SHCOMP does this by tracking the daily price of A-shares and B-shares weighted by the total number of shares issued.
-That means price changes of larger companies affect the index more than those of smaller firms.
+Price changes of larger companies affect the index more than those of smaller firms.
 That means it is a capitalization-weighted index, like the Standard & Poor’s 500.